 Launching with an Open in Cloud Shell link

-If you'd like your users to experiment with your project or code samples without having to worry about downloading the Cloud SDK or installing dependencies, use the Open in Cloud Shell (OiCS) feature.
-It allows you to construct and publish a URL that automatically performs certain actions upon Cloud Shell launch, such as cloning a Git repository or opening a tutorial.
+If you'd like your users to experiment with your project or code samples without having to download the Cloud SDK or installing dependencies, use the Open in Cloud Shell (OiCS) feature.
+This feature allows you to construct and publish a URL that automatically performs certain actions upon Cloud Shell launch, such as cloning a Git repository or opening a tutorial.
 This option has the added advantage of allowing you to customize the launched Cloud Shell experience by supporting the inclusion of URL parameters when crafting an OiCS link.

-using a local command-line, you'll need to install Cloud SDK.
+environment using a local command-line, you'll need to

-environment as well as establish an interactive SSH session with Cloud Shell.
+environment and establish an interactive SSH session with